sourcegraph/about/content/blogposts/2023/planes-are-not-faster-cars.md

 Both for the very large things (travel to distant cities) and for the very small things (simple questions I have where the setup cost just wasn’t going to be worth it), the principle is the same:

-> **If the time-cost is so large that you’re never going to pay it, time-saving improvements are actually about making the effectively-impossible become possible.**
+> **If the time cost is so large that you’re never going to pay it, time-saving improvements are actually about making the effectively-impossible become possible.**

 So now let’s talk about one of my favorite topics: making code changes at scale!
 (No surprise there, as I’m on the [Batch Changes](https://docs.sourcegraph.com/batch_changes) [team](https://handbook.sourcegraph.com/departments/engineering/teams/batch-changes/).)
 Before coming to Sourcegraph and joining Batch Changes, I was responsible for making a small change in about 40 repos owned by about 30 teams.
 This process took me _6 weeks!_ It was horrible, and I hated all of it.